 - Communication skills (particularly, skills of persuading others)

-- Skills to be more effective in their roles within an organization by negotiating and managing conflict
+- Skills to be more effective in their roles within an organisation by negotiating and managing conflict

 - The ability to manage conflict actively through reduction, elimination or avoidance

 - The ability to prepare effectively for a negotiation and reach mutually beneficial agreements

 - Research skills into negotiations and conflict management problems and the application of these in the assembling and analysis of facts and situations